pmelsted/bifrost/README.md

 **Can I mix different file formats in input?**

 Yes, as long as they are FASTA, FASTQ and GFA.

+**Can I provide in input a file which is a list of files?**

+Yes, a text file (which is a list of files) can be given in input.
+It must contain one input filename per line with no empty lines.

 **If I input a GFA file, does it need to contain an already compacted de Bruijn graph?**